 The contingent resources in Yggdrasil are spread over five fields as outlined below.
-The resources at Langfjellet and Frøy will be targeted by geo-pilot wells and the resources at Krafla, Sentral and Askja will drilled as keeper wells, i.e. completed as a producer if a discovery is made.
-There is no need for additional infrastructure to produce the contingent resources.
+The resources at Langfjellet and Frøy will be targeted by geo-pilot wells and the resources at Krafla, Sentral and Askja will be drilled as keeper wells, i.e. completed as a producer if a discovery is made.
+The Yggdrasil facilities are designed with flexibility to tie in the contingent resources with limited additional investment.